 - Every charity we publish content on is invited to complete a Charity Response; for those charities that opt to do so, the Charity Response appears in a tab at the top of the page (example).

 - We have invited outsiders to complete structured evaluations of our research.

 We are committed to publishing every evaluation that (a) is completed along the lines of the structure we provide; (b) we have permission to publish.
 This is the case whether or not the evaluation is favorable to us, and whether or not it is solicited (though we reserve the right to modify the latter condition if we are flooded by non-substantive submissions such as spam).
 If you email us a structured evaluation, we will publish it in an easily accessible place; currently we intend to post submissions along with our other external reviews.

-- Outsiders can also submit thoughts on our work through our blog (comments section) and research email list, both discussed above.
+- Outsiders can also submit thoughts on our work through our blog (comments section, discussed above.

 Information about our organization in general